 Every individual is automatically covered by the exemption, and there is no need to apply for residence/work permits.
 However, those who wish to travel during the transitional period will require proof that they are exempt from the residence permit requirement.
 Applications must be submitted to the Swedish Migration Agency, which will process the request and issue a proof of permission.
 It is entered into the individual’s passport by means of a stamp.
 Only British citizens, not their relatives who are third country nationals, have the right to obtain such proof.

-If the United Kingdom leaves the EU without an agreement, the proposed rules will enter into effect no sooner than October 31, 2019.
+If the United Kingdom leaves the EU without an agreement, the proposed rules will enter into effect.
 It will be possible to apply for a proof (a stamp in the passport) as soon as we know if there will be a Brexit without a deal.
 The website of the Swedish Migration Agency will be updated with information about how to submit an application.

 The information will be updated on an ongoing basis.